How to influence the electoral processes and hack government elections?

-We all know the media and information technologies play an important role in the political events of a country; therefore, it is important to think about their role on our society, especially in the middle of an election process.
+We all know that media and information technologies play an important role in the political events of a country; therefore, it is important to think about their role on our society, especially in the middle of an election process.

-The media condition our perception of the world; of course, its influence is also felt in our capability for political decisions making.
+The media conditions our perception of the world; of course, its influence is also felt in our capability for political decision making.
 Information security experts from the International Institute of Cyber Security affirm that, in an election, only 40% of the voters have decided for a candidate, 35% are undecided, and 25% of these people can be influenced by using statistical techniques and marketing during the political campaigns.

 There are different ways in which media and technology convince us or make us change our political preferences; massive surveillance, Facebook and Twitter accounts monitoring, and marketing campaigns are some of the strategies used in order to exert influence over our political preferences.
 Information security experts point out that there are mainly four methods to influence an election using the media: by changing the vote; manipulating the information that can change the vote, obstructing the vote; and undermining confidence in the vote.

 How influence over the election process is exerted

 Influencing political decisions is a long process; the work begins about two years before the election.
 This task involves the use of: